jbrekel/pyfao56_LIRF_features/README.md

 A specific Update class instantiation can be saved for future use by writing the udata attribute to a properly formatted text file.
 That can be done easily via the savefile class method.
 To use the savefile method: `upd.savefile(FilePathForSavedFile.upd)`

-## LIRF Features (as of 11/7/2022)
+## LIRF Features (as of 11/10/2022)
-Below is detailed information about changes to pyfao56 that were made to incorporate features of the water balance spreadsheet that has been used at the USDA-ARS, WMSRU Limited Irrigation Research Farm (LIRF).
+Below is detailed information about changes to pyfao56 that were made to incorporate features of the water balance spreadsheet from the USDA-ARS, WMSRU Limited Irrigation Research Farm (LIRF).
 The LIRF water balance spreadsheet has been used for over a decade.
 While originally closely based on FAO-56 methodology, incremental changes have been made to relax some assumptions of FAO-56.
 The changes are meant to give a more detailed look at the soil water balance.

+### Main Package Changes

+#### Model
 With LIRF features, the pyfao56 Model class can also be instantiated with (up to) three _**optional**_ arguments:
  * First, users can choose to supply a pyfao56 **Update** class, which is meant to update the model state variables.
  * Additionally, users can choose to also supply a **SoilProfile** class, which causes the Model class to loosen some FAO-56 assumptions and calculate a water balance for stratified soil layers.